Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 It seems Frank and Cora have both escaped the proverbial postman’s first ring…

 Back at the Twin Oaks, business booms as Cora benefits from the public fascination with her after the murder trial.
-Though still bitter and uncivil towards Frank—who still works at the Twin Oaks by the way—Keats convinces Cora that she must marry Frank: as spouses, neither can testify against the other should Sackett succeed in bringing the case back to trial.
+Though still bitter and uncivil towards Frank—who still works at the Twin Oaks—Keats convinces Cora that she must marry Frank.
+As spouses, neither can testify against the other should Sackett succeed in bringing the case back to trial.

 So Frank and Cora, still angry at each other, marry.